bounswe/bounswe2025group2/backend/genfit_django/api_documentations/goals.md

 ## Additional Notes

-1. Both users and their mentors/coaches can view the user's goals.
+1. Users can view their own goals.
+Mentors can view a mentee’s goals using `?username=<mentee_username>` and an `ACCEPTED` relationship.
-2. Only the user who created a goal or is assigned as a mentor can retrieve, update, or delete that goal.
+2. Only the goal owner or the mentor who created the goal can retrieve, update, or delete it.
-3. The progress update endpoint is designed for the goal owner only.
+3. The progress update endpoint is limited to the goal owner.
 4. Automatic notifications are generated for:
-   - New goals assigned by coaches
+   - New goals assigned by mentors
    - Completed goals
    - Goals that become inactive
+5. Being a coach is unrelated to being a mentor.
-5. All timestamps are in UTC format.
+6. All timestamps are in UTC format.